At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 If you’re impatient like me you can tell your Mac to kick one off right away.

-And look up at the top of your Mac’s desktop.
+Look up at the top of your Mac’s desktop.
 You’ll see there the Time Machine backup symbol.

 It was put there by the check box you ticked earlier.